-This method is now used for trial simulations related to degenerative conditions such as Alzheimer and Parkinson’s disease.
+This method is now used in clinial trial management software for trial simulations related to degenerative conditions such as Alzheimer and Parkinson’s disease.

 FDA’s Center for Drug Evaluation and Research (CDER) is currently using modeling and simulation to predict clinical outcomes, inform clinical trial designs, support evidence of effectiveness, optimize dosing, predict product safety, and evaluate potential adverse event mechanisms.